rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

       ![](../assets/personalization-uc-helpers-10.png)

    5. Modify the expression:
       1. Remove the string ".product".
-Leave the cursor at this position.
-      2. Replace the word "variable" with the word "product".
+      2. Replace the placeholder "variable" with "product".

       This example shows the modified expression: